marko-js/marko/README.md

 ## Client-side Rendering

-Every widget defined using `defineWidget(...)` exports a `render(input)` method that can be used to render the widget in the browser as shown below:
+Every widget defined using `defineComponent(...)` exports a `render(input)` method that can be used to render the widget in the browser as shown below:

 ```javascript
 var widget = require('fancy-checkbox').render({